Topics Map > Teaching Readiness > Module Zero

 A course orientation module organizes introductory materials in your Canvas course: where to ask questions, how to get help, when to expect communication from the instructor, what format the course takes, when major assignments are due, and other essential information.
 Consider offering a variety of media—text, visuals, videos, activities—to help students engage.
 For instance, you might include:

-• Instructions for using any course technology.
+- Instructions for using any course technology.
 For prefabricated, customizable orientations to campus-supported tools, see Learn@UW’s student tech modules.
-You can upload these modules to your Canvas course in order to familiarize students with key technology tools and skills.
+You can upload these modules to your Canvas course to familiarize students with key technology tools and skills.
 You might follow your course orientation module with a tech-focused module.
 (See Recommendation 2.6 Selecting & Explaining Technology)

-• A student technology access survey.
-This sample survey asks students to confirm their access to the necessary course technology and provides an opening for you to initiate communications with students with particular needs for access.
+- A student technology access survey.
+This sample survey asks students to confirm their access to the necessary course technology and provides an opening for you to initiate communications with students with particular access needs.
 Communicating with students about technology is critical during periods of disruption.
 You can continue to use this type of non-graded quiz or survey as your course progresses to continue to assess your students’ evolving situations and ability to participate in the course.

-• A course FAQ (Frequently Asked Questions) on Canvas Discussions or Piazza can include answers to questions such as: Can I switch sections?
+- A course FAQ (Frequently Asked Questions) on Canvas Discussions or Piazza can include answers to questions such as: Can I switch sections?
 What is the policy on absences?
 How many grades do you drop?
 Can you explain my grade?
 Can you round my grade up?
-Add questions as they come up over the semester, and remind students to look there for answers.
+Add questions as they arise over the semester, and remind students to look for answers.

 How to create a course orientation module

 Course orientation module materials can be created quickly using Canvas templates.
 L&S offers a series of templates for creating a home page and a template student orientation module.
-Note that while L&S created these templates, they are general templates and structures that can be customized to any course/school/college context.
-Additional Canvas templates are available from DoIT and the Division of Continuing Studies that include additional home page design, module layouts, and a variety of discussion, quiz, and rubric templates.
-Before using these templates, check with your School/College since they may have others they recommend you use.
+While L&S created these templates, they are general templates and structures that can be customized to any course/school/college context.
+Additional Canvas templates from DoIT and the Division of Continuing Studies include additional home page design, module layouts, and a variety of discussion, quiz, and rubric templates.
+Before using these templates, check with your School/College; they may have others they recommend you use.

 Additional Resources